Types of Intellectual Property Rights in Malaysia

 Briefly, the following are basic descriptions of each right:

-Trade Marks are trade name, logo, brand, or any indication of origin which indicates that the particular goods or services originate from a particular source.
-Protection of registered trade marks are afforded by the Trade Marks Act 1976.
-For unregistered trade marks, protection is available in common law under the tort of passing off.
+Trademarks are trade name, logo, brand, or any indication of origin which indicates that the particular goods or services originate from a particular source.
+Protection of registered trademarks are afforded by the Trademarks Act 2019.
+For unregistered trademarks, protection is available in common law under the tort of passing off.

 Industrial Design (ID)

 ID right is a protection afforded to features of shape, configuration, pattern or ornament applied to an article by any industrial process.
 The finished article with such features must appeal to the eye.
 In order to obtain registration of ID, it must be new, assessed on a worldwide basis.
 Examples of goods that could be afforded ID protection are containers, furniture, electronic gadgets, household items etc.

 Patents and UI rights are afforded to inventions.
 In order to be granted a patent right, the invention must be novel, it must involve an inventive step and it must be industrially applicable.
 A UI on the other hand does not require inventive step to be satisfied.
 However, the invention must still be novel and industrially applicable.

 Examples of information that are protected as Trade Secrets or CI are software source codes, ideas that are not in the public domain, recipe, client list, customer list, cost price list, any and all information that are a secret or confidential and not available in the public domain.
 The protection is afforded in common law under the tort of breach of confidence.